Can you spare a few minutes?

-2. Divide the pensions in accordance with Cash Equivalent Values (CEV)
+2. Divide the pensions in accordance with Cash Equivalent values (CE)

-However, it is important to realise that simply sharing the CEVs equally will not necessarily give you both the same income in retirement.
-Firstly, you may have different ages and life expectancies.
-Secondly, one pension may produce a different income from another pension even though their CEVs look similar.
-Either way, an equal division of the CEVs may result in significantly different retirement incomes for each of you.
-For this reason and in some cases, dividing pensions with reference to the income they produce may be preferable.
+Again, it is important to realise that simply sharing the CEs equally will not necessarily give you both the same income in retirement.
+For this reason, in some cases, dividing pensions with reference to the income they produce may be preferable.